-Consistent with our business objectives and beneficial goals, the primary purpose of this Offering is to raise proceeds for new Farmland Investments.
+Consistent with our business objectives and beneficial goals, the primary purpose of this Offering is to raise proceeds for Farmland Investments.
 Substantially all proceeds from this Offering are expected to be used for the purchase, financing, refinancing, and management of Farmland Investments, and related expenses.
 Iroquois Valley maintains a pipeline of Farmland Investment opportunities across the U.S.

 A portion of the proceeds raised in this Offering may be set aside for reserves and working capital.
 Proceeds may also be used to pay or reimburse payments for expenses related to the Offering such as legal fees, investor accreditation verification costs, and filing expenses.
+A portion of offering proceeds may also be contributed to the RNR Pool to meet our contribution obligations under these and prior Rooted in Regeneration Notes.